matt77hias/cpp-samples/README.md

 <p align="right"><i>The Wise Programmer’s Fear</i></p>

 ## About
-Samples for prototyping and experimenting with various C++ standards and features.
+Samples for prototyping and experimenting with various C++ standards, features and libraries.

 [Try It Online](https://godbolt.org/)